RamosRRamos/mini-blogging-platform-prototype/README.md

 - Run the command `npm run openapi-ts` to generate the TypeScript client API.
 - Use this command to generate the TypeScript client API from the backend code using OpenAPI schema
 - Run the command `npm run dev` to start the frontend server.

+> [!NOTE]
-  - npm run dev is a custom command defined in the project configuration file package.json
+> - npm run dev is a custom command defined in the project configuration file package.json
-  - This command is designed to start a development server that serves the assets of the frontend part of the application.
+>  - This command is designed to start a development server that serves the assets of the
+>    frontend part of the application.
-  - In the context of the project, the purpose of running npm run dev is not to start the React application as you normally would when developing a React application.
+> - In the context of the project, the purpose of running npm run dev is not to start the
+>  React application as you normally would when developing a React application.
-  - Instead, it serves the assets of the frontend part of the application, such as the JavaScript files, CSS and other static dependencies.
+>  - Instead, it serves the assets of the frontend part of the application, such as the JavaScript files,
+>    CSS and other static dependencies.
-  - These assets will be consumed by the django-webpack-loader, a tool in the Django backend that allows you to easily integrate the assets from the frontend of the React application into the Django application.
+>  - These assets will be consumed by the django-webpack-loader, a tool in the Django backend that allows you to easily
+>    integrate the assets from the frontend of the React application into the Django application.
-  - So when you run npm run dev, don't expect to see the React application running on localhost:3000 as you normally would during React development.
+>  - So when you run npm run dev, don't expect to see the React application running on localhost:3000 as
+>    you normally would during React development.
-  - Instead, the frontend assets are served to be consumed by the django-webpack-loader, which will incorporate them into your Django templates.
+>  - Instead, the frontend assets are served to be consumed by the django-webpack-loader,
+>    which will incorporate them into your Django templates.
-  - If you try to access localhost:3000 after running npm run dev, you'll probably see an error in your browser, which is to be expected due to the behavior described above.
+>  - If you try to access localhost:3000 after running npm run dev,
+>    you'll probably see an error in your browser, which is to be expected due to the behavior described above.

 🔥🔥🔥 Now you can access the project at http://localhost:8000 in your browser. 🔥🔥🔥